hanskiunga/AKAN-Generator/README.md

 # My-Project
-Project entails a name generator for naming system used by the people of West Africa specifically Ghanians and Togolese
+Project entails a name generator for the Akan naming system used by the people of West Africa specifically Ghanians and Togolese
 ## Prerequisites
 Javascript, HTML and CSS knowledge
 ##### Technologies Used
-- Javscript, HTML & CSS
+- HTML, CSS & Javascript
 ##### Setup Instructions and Installation
-- Clone this repository to a location in your file system. `git clone https://github.com/YomZsamora/my-project.git`
+- Clone this repository to a location in your file system. `git clone https://github.com/hanskiunga/AKAN-Generator.git`
 - Open terminal command line then navigate to the root folder of the application. `cd AKAN-Generator`
 - Open `index.html` on your browser.
 ## Development
 Want to contribute?
-Great!
+Awesome!
 To fix a bug or enhance an existing module, follow these steps:
 - Fork the repo
 - Create a new branch (git checkout -b improve-feature)